madamov/ObjoBuilder/README.md

 ## Built-in ObjoPublisher SFTP upload

-The newer `_sftp` example workflows pass SFTP configuration directly to the reusable ObjoPublisher workflows.
+The newer `_upload` example workflows pass SFTP configuration directly to the reusable ObjoPublisher workflows.

 The relevant reusable workflow inputs are: